 1get "/articles" => "articles#list"

-- In this case we have only one entry and Rails will find a match.
+- In this case, we have only one entry and its value corresponds to

-Here Rails will split that string into two parts -
+- Rails will split that string into two parts:

 1get "/books" => "books#list"

 /books then Rails will send the request to

 Dynamic segments in routes